scottdorman/gist-embed/README.md

 ###Change log

 ####Version 1.6 (Dec 22, 2013)
-* Allowed for private gists by not checking the type of id passed in as private gists can start with letters or numbers
+* Allow private gists by not checking the type of id passed in as private gists can start with letters or numbers
 * Print error statement to html for easier debugging

 ####Version 1.5 (Dec 11, 2013)